musa211/ElectricApp/README.md

-Electric App is a mobile application made on Android Studio that utilized the National Renewable Energy Laboratory (PV Watts) API to detect nearby utility companies and electricity rates.
+Electric App is a mobile application made on Android Studio that utilized the National Renewable Energy Laboratory (PV Watts) API to locate utility companies and electricity rates within a given location.

 ## Authors